c0066c/EPST/README.md

 # Error in my paper [2]
 - in simple_test.py, P^A_1 and P^A_2 in the paper was reported as 10^-5.
 However in fact the results was all based on 10^-6.
 - Which real value s should be selected is out of scope of this paper.
 Currently I use the range from (0, 10] with step 0.1 to get the minimum.
+Since any s larger than 0 is sutiable for the Chernoff bound, it is another story to find out a specific s giving the optimal result.

 # Matlab files (These can be found in matlab folder):
 - scriptSimulations.m is the modified simulation executable from [1].